broadinstitute/lrma-sv-imputation-utils/docs/pop-glimpse2.md

 probability onto the constituent atomic variants**, emitting one bi-allelic record per atomic variant with a reconstructed `GT`, dosage `DS`, and genotype posteriors `GP`.

+The progenitor PanGenie script (https://github.com/eblerjana/pangenie/blob/v4.2.1/pipelines/run-from-callset/scripts/convert-to-biallelic.py) on which this tool is based essentially performs the same operation.
+However, PanGenie's HMM does attempt to treat multi-allelics, so there is no need to resolve consistent haplotypes there.

 To summarize, this tool **turns per-path phased GLIMPSE2 output back into per-atomic-variant phased dosages and genotype probabilities.**